use-ink/ink/CONTRIBUTING.md

 1. Does the code still compile?
     - `cargo check --all-features`
 1. Do all the examples still compile?
-    - `cargo +nightly contract check --manifest-path ./examples/.../Cargo.toml`
+    - `cargo contract check --manifest-path ./examples/.../Cargo.toml`
 1. Is the `wasm-32` target still compiling?
     - `cargo check --no-default-features --target wasm32-unknown-unknown`
 1. Are all the tests passing?
     - `cargo test --all-features --workspace`
 1. Are all the tests for the examples passing?
-    - `cargo +nightly test --manifest-path ./examples/.../Cargo.toml`
+    - `cargo test --manifest-path ./examples/.../Cargo.toml`
 1. Is the test code coverage increasing or at least stable?
 1. Has the size of the example contract binaries changed?